izemskov/StarCraft2Stats/README.md

 2. The application calculates daily statistics (how many matches per day were won or lost in each of the modes)
 3. Visual display of results and MMR
 4. Win/Loss statistics by map with win rate calculation and visual display
+5. Possibility to send daily statistics to discord channel

 <table>
   <tr>